• Item: Railway / School Wall Clock

 • Free 14-day UK returns policy

-This is a fine quality antique 16″ West End Watch Co. mahogany station chiming / striking wall clock, which has been lovingly restored to its former glory and is now in good working order as can been seen from the photos.
+Here we have for sale a good quality genuine antique 15″ mahogany Smiths station wall clock, circa 1930, which has been lovingly restored to its former glory and is now in good working order, as can been seen from the photos.

-This clock features a beautiful dark mahogany case, with a moulded brass bezel, a pendulum access door on the underside and a glass-viewing door on either side that allows you to view the mechanism whilst in operation.
-The mahogany case has been French polished to a dark ebony style colour.
+This clock features a beautiful mahogany case, with a moulded brass bezel, a pendulum access door on the underside and a mechanism-viewing door on the left-hand side that allows you to view the mechanism whilst in operation.
+The mahogany case has been French polished by hand, to revive the wonderful colour and patination of the grain in the timber.
 This clock features a “deep dish” case design which means that case is of better quality and is slightly deeper in depth than the 16” clocks.
 On the back of the clock is a bracket to attach the clock to the wall.

-This striking wall clock houses a genuine and top-quality twin brass barrel spring driven chiming mechanism.
+This wall clock houses a top-quality twin brass barrel spring driven Smiths chiming mechanism.
 The clock chimes once on the half hour and also every hour to the number of hours.
-The left-hand hole in the dial face is to wind up the clock movement and the right-hand hole is to wind up the chiming movement.
+The left hand hole in the dial face is to wind up the clock movement and the right hand hole is to wind up the chiming movement.
 This design gives you the option of either having the chiming mechanism enabled or disabled; allowing you to choose whether you want the chiming noise to be heard.

 The movement has been restored and serviced and is now in good mechanical order, ensuring this clock is reliable and keeps good time.
 The pendulum length, which is attached to the mechanism by accessing the clock from the door below, can be adjusted to allow you to regulate the speed of the clock.
 The clock comes with a key, which is used to wind the mechanism through the centre of the face dial.

-This clock face features a cream colour tin dial with black Roman numerals and elegant shaped hour and minute hand.
+This clock face features an ivory colour tin dial with black Arabic numerals and an elegant shaped hour and minute hand.
 A hinged solid brass bezel houses the glass face that protects the tin dial and face whilst in operation.
-The brass bezel opens on a right-hand hinge to allow you to adjust or set the time.
+The brass bezel opens on a right hand hinge to allow you to adjust or set the time.
 There is a catch to the back of the clock that locks the brass bezel in place and stops it from accidentally swinging open.

-This striking wall clock looks great in a variety of rooms from and also in either a traditional or contemporary setting.
+The clock looks great in a variety of rooms from and also in either a traditional or contemporary setting.
 This truly is a very beautiful wall clock of classic styling and quality construction.
 It will become a member of the family after not too long!
-So, don’t miss out your chance to own a lovely clock.
+So don’t miss out your chance to own a lovely clock.

-This clock was designed for use in public buildings such as schools or railway stations within the British colonies; therefore, its reliability and quality of construction were paramount.
+This clock was designed for use in public buildings such as schools or railway stations within the British colonies, predominantly India; therefore, its reliability and quality of construction were paramount.
 This clock is of very good quality and it was constructed prior to wartime restrictions being imposed regarding materials; therefore no costs were spared in its construction.

 Setting up the Clock: